 Today the diseases that cause dementia are diagnosed when symptoms like memory loss start.
 To have the best chance of halting them, we need to intervene decades earlier, when these diseases first start to take hold.

 Every hour of every day, our brains are controlling everything we do.
 Our mood, our memory and the way we move, sleep and interact.
 Subtle variations in these behaviours could provide vital clues to the presence of diseases like Alzheimer’s in their very earliest stage.

 What does EDoN do?

-EDoN brings together global experts in data science, digital technology and neurodegeneration to collect and decode huge amounts of digital health data generously donated by people like you.
+EDoN brings together global experts in data science, digital technology and neurodegeneration to develop a digital tool for the early detection of diseases that cause dementia.

 How will EDoN benefit you?

-In future, these digital data fingerprints could help doctors to spot the early stages of a disease like Alzheimer’s 10-15 years before we can today.
+In future, these digital data fingerprints could help doctors to detect the early stages of a disease like Alzheimer’s 10-15 years before we can today.

 If we can do that, we have the best chance of stopping these diseases before the symptoms of dementia start to get in the way of life, keeping people connected to their world, their families and themselves for longer.